 Spinal fusion joins two or more vertebrae together using bone graft.
-This surgery can treat disorders like degenerative disc disease, scoliosis, spondylolisthesis and fracture.
+We do this surgery to treat disorders like:

 Lumbar interbody fusion (LIF) combines spinal fusion with an interbody device, such as a threaded cage.